StaffEmory Valley Center Staff

-Janet has been employed with Emory Valley Center since 2014 and has a Bachelor of Science Degree in Advertising from The University of Florida.
-Janet has more than 30 years experience in a variety of print, broadcast and media relations management positions in addition to teaching, marketing, community relations, nonprofit fundraising and event planning.
-As the Vice President of Community Engagement, Janet is responsible for creating, implementing and coordinating all Emory Valley Center (EVC) communications, development, fundraising, and public relations activities.
+Janet began her career with Emory Valley Center in 2014 as the Director of Development and was promoted to the Vice President of Community Engagement in July 2016.
+She holds a Bachelor of Science degree in Advertising from The University of Florida and has more than 30 years experience in a variety of print, broadcast and media relations management positions in addition to business development, marketing, community relations, nonprofit fundraising and event planning.
+As the Vice President of Community Engagement, Janet is responsible for creating, implementing and coordinating all Emory Valley Center’s (EVC) communications, development, fundraising and public relations activities.
 In addition, she is in charge of identifying and engaging private and public stakeholders and funding sources from individuals, foundations and corporations, as well as local, county, state, and federal initiatives.

-Layla was employed with Emory Valley Center for 7 years in the 2000’s, she returned to work as the Residential Services Director in 2014.
-Layla has her Bachelors of Science in Psychology.
-Prior to coming to Emory Valley Center, Layla worked as a Direct Support Professional.
-Layla has held many roles while at Emory Valley Center including Case Manager, Program Supervisor, Professional Services Director and Assistant Residential Services Director.
-As the Residential Services Director, she oversees all aspects of the Residential Department including supervising over 160 staff and supporting over 90 people.
+Layla was employed with Emory Valley Center for seven years in the early 2000’s, she returned to work as the Residential Services Director in 2014 and is now the Operations Director.
+Layla holds a Bachelor of Science in Psychology and prior to coming to Emory Valley Center, Layla worked as a Direct Support Professional.
+Layla has held many positions while at Emory Valley Center including Case Manager, Program Supervisor, Professional Services Director, Assistant Residential Services Director and Residential Services Director.

 Workforce Development Director